6 Secrets to Taking Great Kid Photos From a Professional Photographer

 5. Recruit a Photo Assistant

-When taking Easter photos of your children, don’t make it a solo effort.
-Enlist your spouse or a family member you’re already isolating with.
+When taking photos of your children, don’t make it a solo effort.
+Enlist your spouse or another family member to help.

 They can serve as an extra subject for test shots and can stand behind you making funny faces to get the little ones to smile in the photo.